-The plan should have a 'no negative equity' guarantee, meaning that when your property is sold, neither you nor your beneficiaries will be liable to pay more than the amount of equity left after agents' and solicitors' fees have been paid.
+The product should have a 'no negative equity' guarantee.
+This means when your property is sold, neither you nor your beneficiaries will be liable to pay more than the amount of equity left after agents' and solicitors' fees have been paid.

-A Council member must tell you if a plan does not meet all of the product standards and explain what the risks are.
+A Council member must tell you if a product does not meet all of the product standards and explain what the risks are.